btskinner/batch_reports/README.md

-# Making bulk reports with Bash + knitr
+# Batch processing reports with Bash + knitr

-This process uses a combination of Bash scripting and [knitr](https://yihui.name/knitr/) to create state-specific reports in bulk.
+This process uses a combination of Bash scripting and [knitr](https://yihui.name/knitr/) to batch process state-specific reports.
 The specific example used shows state-level unemployment trends from 2000 to 2016.
 All numbers come from the [Bureau of Labor Statistics county-level estimates](https://www.btskinner.me/data/bls-unemployment/) that have been aggregated to various levels, using labor force size as weights.